-(Mark One) Form 10-K ⊠ ANNUAL REPOR T PURSUANT TO SECTION 13 OR For the fiscal y ' ' ☐ TRANSITION REI PORT PURSUANT TO SECTION 13 period from to ITIES EXCHANGE ACT OF 1934 Comm sission file number 000-2648 1 INSTITUTION of registrant as specified in its (State or other jui NEW YORK risdiction of incorporation or organization on) 16-0816610 (I.R.S.
-Employer Identification No.) Y STREET, WARSAW, NEW YORK ss of principal executive offices) 14569 (ZIP Code) Securities registered under Registrant's telephone Section 12(b) of the Exchange Act: number, including area code: (585) 786-1100 le of each class , par value \$0.01 per share Trading Symbol(s) FISI Name of exchange on which regis Nasdaq Global Select Mark Securities registered under Section 12(g) of the Exchange Act: NONE Indicate by check mark if the ne registrant is a well-known seasoned is ssuer, as defined in Rule 405 or f the Securities Act.
-Yes □ No ☑ Indicate by check mark if the ne registrant is not required to file report ts pursuant to Section 13 or Sec ction 15(d) of the Act.
-Yes \square No \square onths (or for such shorter period that the on 13 or 15(d) of the Securities Exchange A such reports), and (2) has been subject to sur No \square File required to be submitted pursuant to Ruriod that the registrant was required to subm See the definitions of "large accelerated on-accelerated filer, a smaller reporting companaller reporting company" and "emerging g Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company pany, indicate by check mark if the regig g standards provided pursuant to Section e extended transition period for complying v vith any new or ent's assessment of the effectiveness of its in he registered public accounting firm that pro- Indicate by check mark who ether the registrant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square e of the registrant's common stock, par virice reported by Nasdaq, was approximate non-affiliates of the registrant, as computed by reference to As of February 28, 2022, th ere were outstanding, exclusive of treas ury shares, 15,526,641 shares of the registrant's common stock.
+(Mark One) Form 10-K ☑ ANNUAL REPORT PURSUANT TO SECTION ☐ TRANSITION REPORT PURSUANT TO For the transition period from For the fiscal year ended OR OR OSECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 NCIAL INSTITUTION (Exact name of registrant as specified in its NEW YORK (State or other jurisdiction of incorporatio n or organization) 16-0816610 (I.R.S.
+Employer Identification No.) 220 LIBERTY STREET, WARSAW (Address of principal executive Registra offices) 14569 (ZIP Code) (585) 786-1100 Securities registered under Section 12(b) of the Excl hange Act: Title of each class Common stock, par value \$0.01 per sh Trading Symbol(s) are FISI Name of exchange on which registered Nasdaq Global Select Market Securities registered under Section 12(g) of the Excl hange Act: NONE Indicate by check mark if the registrant is a well-known own seasoned issuer, as defined in Rule 405 of f the Securities Act.
+Yes □ No ☑ Indicate by check mark if the registrant is not requir ed to file reports pursuant to Section 13 or Sec etion 15(d) of the Act.
+Yes \square No \square Indicate by check mark whether the registrant (1) haduring the preceding 12 months (or for such shorter requirements for the past 90 days.
+File required to be submitted pursuant to Rule 405 of riod that the registrant was required to submit such files). n-accelerated filer, a smaller reporting company, or an naller reporting company" and "emerging growth company" Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company □ If an emerging growth company, indicate by check revised financial accounting standards provided pure extended transition period for complying with any new or ent's assessment of the effectiveness of its internal control he registered public accounting firm that prepared or issued If securities are registered pursuant to Section 12(b) reflect the correction of an error to previously issued e financial statements of the registrant included in the filing Indicate by check mark whether any of those error c any of the registrant's executive officers during the - overy analysis of incentive-based compensation received by 0-1(b). \square Indicate by check mark whether the registrant is a sl nell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☑ The aggregate market value of the registrant's commente June 30, 2022 closing price reported by Nasdaq, non-affiliates of the registrant, as computed by reference to